kyleGrealis/nascaR.data/README.md

 ----

 **nascaR.data** is a webscraping project about one of my favorite motorsports.
-I'm a racing fan whether that's on two feet sprinting down composite track or rubber clinging to the razor's edge on asphalt.
 There are a few planned phases of this project:

 1. This is a quest to learn how to use Python for everyday tasks.
 I'm choosing to use it to scrape publicly available [NASCAR](https://www.nascar.com) race results.
 The Python libraries will be dependent on what's available & also what I find pretty easy to use.
 2. I'll be stregthening my data cleaning skills outside the comfort of my daily-used R and inside the world of Python with `Pandas` and `Polars`.